 Archives 2025

-With the 30-year refi average falling as low as 6.71% in early March, today’s rates are nearly 45 points pricier.
-The 30-year refi average is also almost 1.15 percentage points above last September’s two-year low of 6.01%.
+Given that 30-year refi rates sank as low as 6.71% in March, however, today’s rates remain elevated.
+The current average is also more than a percentage point above last September’s 6.01%—a two-year low.

 National Averages of Lenders’ Best Rates – Refinance